 Some of the new focuses you may notice at your bank's branch could include:

 - Targeted branches: Businesses always choose locations carefully, and banks are taking that to a new level in the era of online banking.
-When a bank opens a branch these days, they do so with a specific purpose in mind.
+When a bank opens a branch these days, it does so with a specific purpose in mind.

 - More technology: Branches may also have fewer people working inside.
 With ATMs that accept deposits and machines that let customers talk to a remote teller via video chat, banks may reduce staff while keeping a branch open.

 - Premium services: Traditionally, customers would visit a branch to open basic accounts like checking and savings accounts.
 That’s still an option, but most customers have no problem completing these kinds of routine tasks online.
-Branches may instead become the place to solve more complicated problems or receive premium services, like wealth management and small business services.
+Branches may instead become the place to solve more complicated problems or receive premium services, such as wealth management and small business banking.